Curriculum Intent – Mathematics

 Mathematics at Leeds East Academy will equip children with a powerful set of tools to understand and change the world; these include logical reasoning, problem-solving, and the ability to think in an abstract ways.
 Research - Young (2014, p.
 74) explains that knowledge is powerful ‘if it predicts, if it explains, if it enables you to envisage alternatives’.
-Therefore, pupils will master skills, acquiring a deep, long-term, secure and adaptable understanding of the subject, enabling them to transfer their knowledge to different subjects and cope confidently with the demands of further education, employment and adult life.
+Therefore, students will master skills, acquiring a deep, long-term, secure and adaptable understanding of the subject, enabling them to think flexibly and transfer their knowledge to different subjects and cope confidently with the demands of further education, employment and adult life.

 The curriculum will focus on a mastery approach, meaning that students should work broadly at the same pace, allowing all students to experience all concepts.
-Differentiation will occur through extension and deeper exploration for higher achieving students and scaffolding through multiple representations for students working at a slower pace.
+Differentiation will occur through extension and deeper exploration for higher prior attaining students and scaffolding through multiple representations for students working at a slower pace.
 The curriculum provides opportunities for regular assessment of understanding, where support will be out in place to ensure progress is maintained, and understanding can be extended.
 Key stage 4 allows students to work to different pathways, ensuring that all necessary content is covered at a pace suitable for each learner.
 Through the differing pathways, there are opportunities for content to be regularly revisited to embed ideas and enhance retention, as well as extending learners beyond the base skills.
-Students will need to understand a multitude of new mathematical vocabulary, as well as increasing their literacy skills through reasoning and justification of problems and proofs.
+Students will need to understand a multitude of new mathematical vocabulary, as well as increasing their literacy skills through reasoning and justification of complex, multistep, problem-solving and proofs.

 Students study a wide range of traditional mathematics combined with practical, functional skills in real-world contexts.